kuroiiwa/iMatrix-PLT/README.md

 ---
 ## Test
 Run ```./test.sh ```

+## Aboout this branch
+AST with array type
+Buggy semantic check
+Array type declaration with init is not supported
+Ugly type identifier
+var_symbols in semant now has type **(typ, dimension) StringMap.t**

+### Known bugs
+Array with only one element return common type instead of array type.
+Info about function type in AST is not complete therefore array type function is not supported.

 ## Progress
 Arbitrary position for global declarations, function declarations, local declarations and local statements.
 ~~Syntactically allow inline initialization.
 Now inline initialization supports expression. (**TODO** codegen not finished)~~